 In May 2018 Martin Hall released the compilation album A Brief Summary, a title that includes several new recordings – such as the video single ”Lesser Gods”.
 The album also contains remakes and alternative versions of material recorded during the last twenty years.
 It’s released as a double vinyl album, a digipack cd and as […]

 As Season 40 approaches its end, a quick résumé follows – that no news is good news.
-Updates to follow.
+Updates will follow.
 To those of you prefer further subtitles, here we go: “In the attempt to uncover clues and traces you go backwards.
 You begin with the misunderstandings.
 The nodes.
 You let your thoughts run along a […]

 On May 31 (9.00 CET) Hall will perform a spoken word performance in the St. Lukas Church at Frederiksberg, Copenhagen.
 Collaborating with multi-instrumentalist Johnny Stage the evening will be a one-off session featuring new material as well as excerpts from Hall’s latest book, the autobiographical 1971-1985.
 Location: Sankt Lukas Kirke, Christian Richardts Vej 1, 1951 […]